Klipper3d/klipper/docs/BLTouch.md

 original wiring, the yellow wire from the triple is the `control_pin` and the white wire from the pair is the `sensor_pin`.
 You need to configure these pins according to your wiring.
-Most BL-Touch devices require a pullup on the sensor pin (prefix the pin name with "^").
-For
+Most BL-Touch devices are configured to use an open drain output.
+They require a pullup resistor on the sensor pin (prefix the pin name with "^") to work reliably.
+For example:
-example:

 ```
 [bltouch]